yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/rich-plugins-data-structures.md

 The number of requests remaining for this user's quota (unrelated to rate limit).

 `quota_renewal_rate`
-The time, in seconds. during which the quota is valid.
+The time in seconds during which the quota is valid.
 So for 1000 requests per hour, this value would be 3600 while `quota_max` and `quota_remaining` would be 1000.

 `access_rights`
 Access rights can be defined either by the Dashboard or via an API, depending on the version of Tyk you are using.
 See the Tutorials section for [Cloud](/docs/get-started/with-tyk-cloud/tutorials/), [Multi-Cloud](/docs/get-started/with-tyk-multi-cloud/tutorials/) and [On-Premises](/docs/get-started/with-tyk-on-premise/tutorials/) (Community and Pro) for more details.